Top Svelte UI Libraries

 - Less flexible for non-chat applications compared to general-purpose UI libraries like Svelte or Chakra UI

-- May have a steeper learning curve for developers not familiar with Hugging Face's ecosystem
+- May have a steeper learning curve for developers not familiar with AI-specific concepts

-- Potentially less customizable than building a chat interface from scratch using component libraries like shadcn-svelte or Skeleton
+- Potentially less customizable at a granular level compared to component-based libraries like shadcn-svelte or melt-ui

-huntabyte/shadcn-svelte is a port of the popular shadcn/ui components for Svelte, providing accessible and customizable UI components.
+huntabyte/shadcn-svelte is a port of the popular shadcn/ui components for Svelte, providing a set of accessible and customizable UI components.

 Code Example